 Based on several reports and studies, researchers have indicated that double dose of vaccines as well as a booster shot for covid-19 can provide a strong protection against the major infection of Omicron or formerly known B.1.1.529.
 However, only two doses of vaccines without any booster shot may have much lesser protection from the infection.

-Reports suggest that scientists have experimented by mixing antibodies from fully vaccinated humans with the Omicron virus in a cell-culture dish loaded with human cells.
+Reports suggest that scientists have experimented by mixing antibodies from fully vaccinated humans with the Omicron variant in a cell-culture dish loaded with human cells.
 And the vaccines that were prepared so far have not been able to neutralize the infection of the Omicron as compared to other variants.
 But tested antibodies from people who got the boosters have a different outcome.
-Studies shows, antibodies that are boosted can block many Omicron viruses from invading the human cells.
+Studies shows, antibodies that are boosted can block many Omicron variant from invading the human cells.

 What Are The Outcomes of The Current Tests For Detecting Omicron?